On Ozymandias & Alien

 - “Also, on a narrative-level, it’s such a clearly telegraphed twist…” – Thrillist

 The list goes on.
-Check Twitter or reddit or any other place where fans gather, and you will find large amounts of detractors on this film, and this particular aspect of its story.
+Check Twitter or reddit or any other place where fans gather, and you will find large amounts of haters for the Alien: Covenant ending.

 Or can you fairly call it a twist?